AWS SQS (Simple Queue Service)

 As an example, let's assume that the user first creates a queue with name worker-queue and then it's required to use that queue for some other operation.
 In that case, the user can select the queue under the queue name list in the existing queue mode as below,

 Configure SQS Operation

-Once user configure or select the queue resource for the operation, user can configure the required operation to be invoked on that queue.
-Currently Sigma IDE supports frequently used three main commands, Put, Get and Get and Remove.
-As the first step, user should select the required operation from the operation drop down list of the configuration window.
+Once the user configures or selects the queue resource for the operation, the user can configure the required operation to be invoked on that queue.
+Currently, Sigma IDE supports frequently used three main commands, Put, Get and Get and Remove.
+As the first step, the user should select the required operation from the operation drop-down list of the configuration window.

-Put operation insert a message to the specified queue with the configured payload and attributes.
+Put operation inserts a message to the specified queue with the configured payload and attributes.
 Based on the configured queue type, put operation parameters will be changed.

-For standard queue type, parameters list is like this,
+For standard queue (LIFO) type, parameters will be the following.

 |Message Payload||Payload of the message to be sent|

 |Message Attributes||Key value list of message attributes to be sent with the message|